frances-uy/cnn-telescope-classification/README.md

-# Atmospheric Cloud Classification for Gemini North Telescope
+# Cloud-based Threat Classification for Gemini North Telescope

 A machine learning system that automatically classifies cloud formations to assist telescope operators in making weather-related operational decisions at the Gemini North Observatory on Maunakea, Hawaii.